 As a result, the platform removed a feature that allowed users to forward requests directly to one’s local police department.
 Nextdoor, furthermore, updated its user guidelines, thereby explicitly allowing discussions on racial inequality and related topics.

 It also launched a feature called anti-racism notification, a a pop-up notification that halts the user’s post and prompts them to reconsider what they wrote.

 The firm’s strong growth in 2020 allowed Nextdoor to finally become a public company.
 In July 2021, it entered a definitive agreement with Khosla Ventures Acquisition Co.
-II which will take the company public.
+II which took it public in November 2021.